CopterExpress/clover/docs/en/swarm_in_blocks.md

   - 2D Formations: We made functions to generate some simple geometries, allowing the user to set the number of clovers used and the size of the figure, the geometries options made until now are *circle*, *empty square*, *full square* and *triangle*.
   - 3D Formations: Besides the 2D figures, there are also some simple 3D geometries, which are *cube*, *sphere*, and *pyramid*.
   - Alphabet: There is also the option to generate letters and words, using our Clover swarm.
-  - 3D Figures: Lastly, we have the alternative to make other 3D formations more complex, for this we use a library called Open3D that deals with 3D data, allowing the drones to create any 3D image the user inputs since it's in the supported formats.
+  - 3D Figures: Lastly, we have the alternative to make other more complex 3D formations, for this we use a library called Open3D that deals with 3D data, allowing the drones to create any 3D image the user inputs since it's in the supported formats.

 - **Transformations:** In addition to creating the formations, it's important to give the option of editing their disposition, so some operations were developed.
-It also makes it possible to execute more complex actions and activities with the Clovers.
+It also makes possible to execute more complex actions and activities with the Clovers.
 The transformations operations are:

   - Scale: Changes the distance between the drones, increasing or decreasing the image.
   - Translate: All the drones move the same distance in the chosen directions.